serjisa/py-fastglmpca/README.md

 The main concept of `fastglmpca` is to use a fast iterative algorithm ("Alternative Poisson Regression") to find a low-rank approximation of the input matrix `X` with a Poisson distribution.
 It might be used for dimensionality reduction of count data matrices (e.g. scRNA-Seq UMI matrices or nearest neighbours count matrices in Skip-Gram like representations).

 The original R package is available at [GitHub](https://github.com/stephenslab/fastglmpca), this Python package is **not** an official implementation that was tested in the [paper](https://doi.org/10.1093/bioinformatics/btae494).
-In contrast to the original implementation, we don't use line search and instead use adaptive learning rate with backtracking.

 ## Installation